How Many Tax-Deductible Shares Can You Donate to Charity in a Year?

 Betterment also makes sure that you only donate appreciated shares that you’ve held for one year or more—which is advice that protects you from gifting shares away that have lost value or that you would not be able to deduct fully on your tax return.

-Betterment’s not a tax advisor, so as you make your charitable donations and look at how to properly claim deductions on your tax return, it’s best to consult a tax professional.
-For more information on Betterment’s charitable giving feature, check out the full explanation here.
+Betterment’s not a tax advisor, so as you make your charitable donations and look at how to claim deductions properly on your tax return, it’s best to consult a tax professional.
+For more information on Betterment’s charitable giving feature, check out the full explanation.